 6. Plus ‘glamping’ tents May–Sept.

-hall, drawing room, honesty bar, dining room, free Wi-Fi, wedding facilities, 80-acre grounds (15-acre garden, croquet, 3 trout lakes, woodland, fields), unsuitable for disabled.
+hall, drawing room, honesty bar, dining room, free Wi-Fi, wedding facilities, 80-acre grounds (15-acre garden, croquet, tennis, 3 trout lakes, woodland, fields), unsuitable for disabled.

 allowed (max.
 1 per room, no charge) but kept on lead during shooting season July–Jan.